Mubashir Lucman: Production company

 Lucman set up a production company of his own which developed software and content for television channels of Pakistan.

-Cinema
+Television and cinema

+In 1999, Lucman directed the drama Parchain for the private channel NTM.

 Lucman produced, co-wrote and directed the film Pehla Pehla Pyaar in 2006, starring Resham and Ali Tabish.

 Music

 In 2015, Lucman sung a cover of the 1960s classic Summer Wine alongside Aima Baig, whose father is a friend of Lucman.

 Anchor career

 Lucman has entered television journalism in 2006.
 He started anchoring from the channel Business Plus as a host.
 He joined Express News as a host with the programme Point Blank and later moved to Dunya News and hosted the programme Khari Baat Lucman Ke Sath.
 He then joined ARY News, hosting Khara Sach.
 He worked for BOL Network, the newly launched TV channel at the time, with his programme Meri Jang for a short while.
 However, the channel was banned by PEMRA due to the Axact scandal.
 After a while he joined Samaa, continuing with his hit programme Khara Sach with Mubasher Lucman.